Doing Business in Brazil

 Despite overall growth stagnating in the country in recent years, Brazil is still one of the biggest economies in South America.
 The country's role as host of the FIFA World Cup in 2014 and the Olympics in 2016, along with policy changes, have resulted in a solid foundation for it to remain competitive in the future.
 As a part of these changes, the state has especially focused on technological advancement, industrial development and creating a friendlier environment for expats doing business in Brazil.

-However, Brazil did poorly in the World Bank's Ease of Doing Business Survey for 2018, ranked at 125th out of 190 economies.
-In some sections, though, Brazil did achieve a respectable ranking, such as in protecting investors (43rd), but expats should be aware that tax in Brazil can be difficult to navigate, with the country ranked at 184th when it comes to paying taxes.
+However, Brazil did poorly in the World Bank's Ease of Doing Business Survey for 2020, ranked at 124th out of 190 economies.
+In some sections, though, Brazil did achieve a respectable ranking, such as in enforcing contracts (58th), but expats should be aware that tax in Brazil can be difficult to navigate, with the country ranked at 184th when it comes to paying taxes.

 Business hours are often from 8.30am to 5.30pm.
-However, executive staff tend to work from 9am or 10am in the morning until after 5.30pm.
+However, executive staff tend to work from 9am or 10am until after 5.30pm.
 Most businesses close during holidays and festivities, this is especially the case for Carnival.

 The business language in Brazil is Portuguese.
 It is worth noting that Brazilian Portuguese can differ significantly from the Portuguese spoken in Portugal, while differences in regional dialects within the country are minimal enough to be understood.
 Expats should consider using an interpreter for meetings.